AlecWeber/hideyoutubecomments/README.md

 # hideyoutubecomments

-note: This works if you are signed out currently.
-I'll add support for the button to show up when you are logged in soon.
+Update: now works when you're logged in.